 Breathing through the nose fully and deeply, we focused our attention on just this one thing, bringing the wild mind back to this single activity over and over.

-Sometimes, in lieu of a discussion at the end of each class, I will give a short lecture on something for the day; a principle or theory, a strategy or philosophy, an action or mindset – something for the students to think about on their ride home.
+Sometimes, in lieu of a discussion at the end of each class, I will give a short lecture on something for the day; a principle or theory, a strategy or philosophy, action or mindset – something for the students to think about on their ride home.
 Any class announcements, reminders, or administrative necessities would be addressed towards the end of class as well.

 In this class, I spoke on some finer details of meditation practice, its powerful benefits, and how they apply to everyday life.

-And then I reminded everyone the importance of being on time to class; to come a bit early if possible.
+And then I reminded everyone of the importance of being on time to class; to come a bit early if possible.
 Aside from this being good practice in general and being courteous and respectful of others, it helps us time the various components of each Kung Fu class – we’re trying to ensure each activity gets a certain amount of time and focus.

 Students lined up as in the beginning.
 I gave them a casual bow and then the senior student who bowed them in lead the closing bows.